ahsanchaudhary/CircuitPro/README.md

   </a>
 </p>

-<p><b>Welcome to Electron</b></p>
-<p><i>The Mac-native PCB design tool.</i></p>
+<p><b>Welcome to Electron</b> <i>The Mac-native PCB design tool.</i></p>
-Built from the ground up for macOS, Electron delivers a seamless, intuitive circuit design experience — with schematic and layout editor, component builder and native performance.
-Beautiful, powerful, and made for hardware designers who think different.
+<p>Built from the ground up for macOS, Electron delivers a seamless, intuitive circuit design experience — with schematic and layout editor, component builder and native performance.
+Beautiful, powerful, and made for hardware designers who think different.</p>